dccuchile/wefe/doc/about.rst

 It also provides more advanced features for:

-- Running several queries on multiple embedding models and return a DataFrame with the results.
+- Running several queries on multiple embedding models and returning a DataFrame with the results.
 - Plotting those results on a barplot.
 - Based on the above results, calculating a bias ranking for all embedding